PEO vs EOR: Deciding Which One is Right for Your Business

 Understanding PEOs (Professional Employer Organizations)

-WHAT IT IS: A Professional Employer Organization (PEO) is a firm that partners with businesses to co-manage their workforce, providing HR services, benefits administration, payroll, and regulatory compliance while sharing employer responsibilities.
+WHAT IT IS: A Professional Employer Organization (PEO) is a firm that partners with businesses to co-manage their workforce, providing HR services, benefits administration, payroll, and regulatory compliance while sharing employer responsibilities as a co-employer.

 A PEO helps companies manage their human resources, payroll, benefits, and compliance responsibilities.
 This co-employment model means that while the client company directs the employees’ day-to-day activities, the PEO handles HR-related tasks.